-On March 24, 2021, we entered into a \$2.25 billion syndicated, unsecured revolving credit facility scheduled to mature in March 2026 (the "2021 Motorola Solutions Credit Agreement").
+As of December 31, 2022, we had a \$2.25 billion syndicated, unsecured revolving credit facility scheduled to mature in March 2026 (the "2021 Motorola Solutions Credit Agreement").
 The 2021 Motorola Solutions Credit Agreement includes a letter of credit sub-limit and fronting commitments of \$450 million.
-Borrowings under the facility bear interest at the prime rate plus the applicable margin, or at a spread above the London Interbank Offered Rate ("LIBOR"), at our option.
-The 2021 Motorola Solutions Credit Agreement includes provisions allowing us to replace LIBOR with a replacement benchmark rate in the future under certain conditions defined in the agreement.
 An annual facility fee is payable on the undrawn amount of the credit line.
 The interest rate and facility fee are subject to adjustment if our credit rating changes.
 We must comply with certain customary covenants including a maximum leverage ratio, as defined in the 2021 Motorola Solutions Credit Agreement.
-We were in compliance with the financial covenants as of December 31, 2021.
+We were in compliance with our financial covenants as of December 31, 2022.
+Subsequent to year end, on February 8, 2023, we entered into an amendment to the 2021 Motorola Solutions Credit Agreement to replace the interest rate benchmark from London Interbank Offered Rate (LIBOR) to the Secured Overnight Financing Rate (SOFR).